domjurkschat/lazystack/README.md

 ## lazystack

-This package provides a familiar interface for lazily reading scientific image stacks.
+This package provides a familiar interface for lazily reading scientific image stacks, particularly stacks of x-ray images.
 It's cross-platform, lightweight, and easy to use.
 Stacks opened via lazystack are indexable (including NumPy-style fancy indexing), iterable, sliceable, and only load the underlying data into memory when absolutely necessary.

 **Supported formats**